Reporting Concerns about the Safety and Wellbeing of Children and Young People

 In Tasmania, mandatory reporting requirements are outlined in the Children, Young Persons and Their Families Act 1997.

 People who are legally obliged to report child abuse or neglect are sometimes called ‘mandatory reporters’ or ‘prescribed persons’.
-They include medical practitioners, nurses, dentists, police officers, psychologists, probation officers, child safety officers, school principals, teachers, kindergarten teachers, people who manage child care services and people employed by or volunteering in government agencies or organisations funded by the Crown that provide health, welfare, education or care for children.
+They include medical practitioners, nurses, dentists, police officers, psychologists, probation officers, child welfare officers, school principals, ministers of religion, teachers, kindergarten teachers, people who manage child care services and people employed by or volunteering in government agencies or organisations funded by the Crown that provide health, welfare, education or care for children.

 If you are a mandatory reporter and you believe, suspect or know that a child has been or is being abused or neglected you must contact the Advice and Referral Line as soon as possible.
 If you don’t do this you could face penalties